-In subsection (a), the words "policy of the United States" are substituted for "national policy", and the words "of the United States" are substituted for "of the Nation", for consistency.
-The words "included in a project grant application" and "full and" are omitted as surplus.
+In subsection (a), the words "policy of the United States" are substituted for "national policy", and the

 In subsection (b), the words "of objectives" are omitted as surplus.

 In subsection (c), the words "chief executive officer" are substituted for "Governor" for consistency in the revised title and because the word "State" includes the territories and possessions of the United States.